 As a frequent traveler, I’ve got quite a few packing tips up my sleeve.
-From how to get through TSA in a breeze, to keeping your clothes organized and clean, and even successfully bringing bottles of wine safely home, I’ve pretty much got packing down to a science.
+From how to get through TSA in a breeze, to keeping your clothes organized and clean, and even packing for a whole week in just a carry-on, I’ve pretty much got packing down to a science.
 Whether you’er a first-timer or a frequent flyer, here are a few helpful packing tips to get your bags packed like a pro and through security hassle free.

 9 Packing Tips To Help You Pack Like A Pro

 1 – Use An Expandable Quart Sized Bag For Liquids/Gels.

 Follow the 3-1-1 rule (three ounces, one bag, per one person) AND take everything you need by beating the system with an expandable quart-sized bag for your liquids.
 Not all quart sized bags are created equal, you want to look for the ones that say “expandable bottom” on the box (see the photo below).

 These expandable quart-sized bags are a godsend when it comes to travel as they give you a bit of extra room to fit everything you need.
 I usually also pack a few extra empty ones in my luggage since they’re useful for organizing things when you’re on-the-go.
 Also, if you’re afraid something might leak, wrap it up in plastic wrap before adding it to your quart-sized bag.

 2 – Don’t wear a belt or bulky metal jewelry when you fly.

 Save yourself the hassle of having to take things off and remove precious accessories by not wearing them in the first place.
 This means not wearing belts or metal jewelry when you fly.
 Especially those ever popular metal bangle bracelets right now.
 If you feel like you have to have them, pack them in your carry-on and put them on once you are through security.